XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Research
 ======
-My current research mainly focus on Natural Language Processing, especially Dialogue Relation Extraction.
-In addition, I'm highly interested in many other related areas like Machine Learning, Knowledge Graph, Information Retrieval, Computer Vision, Speech, and High Performance Computing.
+My current research mainly focus on Natural Language Processing, Machine Learning and High Performance Computing.
+One recent interest is designing algorithm and system to train large and efficient language models.
+In addition, I'm highly interested in many other related areas like Knowledge Graph and Speech.
 I am always happy to chat with others about interesting research ideas, and looking for academic collaborations.
 Please drop me an email if you are interested in collaborating with me.

 Specifically I am interested in the following research topics:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**NLP: Relation Extraction, Language Modeling and Knowledge Graph.**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**NLP: Language Modeling and Relation Extraction.**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**ML: Conditional Computation, Bayesian Deep Learning and Graph Neural Network.**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Audio: Speech and Speaker Recognition, Audio Caption.**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**HPC: Distributed Machine Learning.**

 Awards